-Seattle WA Informed Consent Lawyers
+Seattle Informed Consent Lawyers

 Informed Consent As It Applies to Medical Malpractice in Washington

 Patients don't have the knowledge about medical procedures as well as their doctor.
 It's the legal responsibility of medical professional to inform their patients about the risks involved with serious medical treatments and procedures.
 Once informed of the procedure the doctor recommends, the patient must give their approval.
 This responsibility is known as "informed consent."
 When a doctor fails to properly inform a patient of the risks involved with a procedure, it's a form of medical malpractice.
 A claim for failing to obtain informed consent can be made in conjunction with a case for medical negligence or medical malpractice.